Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 bird watching tower

 Do a quick online search for bird hides near you.
-This is a chill way to observe birds–you can even bring a flask of hot cocoa or coffee to sip on as you appreciate the beauty of the avian species.
+This is a chill way to observe birds–you can even bring a flask of hot cocoa or coffee to sip on as you appreciate the beauty of your local wildlife.

 Since you are not seen or heard, you can consult your field guide to your heart’s content.